-Sheehy realized that the terrible event she had witnessed was simply a trigger for deeper changes going on within her – some kind of midlife crisis.
-The experience sparked her interest in other people’s turning points, and to her surprise she discovered that these ‘passages’ happened with predictable regularity at roughly the same ages.
+Sheehy realized that a current event was simply a trigger for deeper changes going on within her – some kind of midlife crisis.
+It sparked her interest in other people’s turning points, and to her surprise she discovered that these ‘passages’ happened with predictable regularity at roughly the same ages.
 People tried to blame external events for how they were feeling, but as with herself often the outer events were not the answer.
-Dissatisfaction with lives that had seemed fulfilling only a couple of years before indicated there was something going on at another level.
+Dissatisfaction with a life that had seemed fulfilling only a couple of years before indicated there was something going on at another level.

 In our 20s, we have to work out our path in life, whatever ways of being or doing give us a sense of aliveness and hope.
 We are likely to go one of two ways: do what we ‘should’ in terms of family and peer expectations; or pursue adventure and ‘find ourselves’.
 We either seek security and commitments, or avoid commitment altogether.

 At around age 21, we experience our Saturn square Saturn & Uranus square Uranus.
 This explains the adventurous pull into our unlimited possibilities and the seeking of something more lasting.
 The ages of 28-29 are when we are beginning to move into our 30s and experience the Saturn Return.
 Saturn has a rotational cycle of 29.458 years; it spends about two and a half years in each sign of the zodiac.
 The late 20s is when it returns to its own position at birth.
 Saturn is connected with the structure of life, worldly success, and the crystallization of an individual.
 The Saturn Return coincides with the return of the progressed Moon and often marks the individual’s transition into maturity.